 Abdominal and Pelvic CT: Often used as a complement to ultrasound in the study of complex renal cysts, this procedure can help distinguish benign cysts from tumors in the kidneys.
 A CT scan may include an injection of contrast material.
-See the Safety page for more information about CT procedures.
+See the Radiation Dose page for more information about CT procedures.

 For more information about CT performed on children, visit the Pediatric CT page.

 Body Magnetic Resonance Imaging (MRI): This imaging test uses a magnetic field and radio frequency pulses to produce detailed pictures of the kidneys.
 An MRI may include an injection of contrast material.
-See the Safety page for more information about MRI procedures.
+See the MRI Safety page for more information about MRI procedures.